 Recognized organizations are required to submit to Leadership Initiatives any changes in officers or advisors of the organization within three class days of such a change via updating the organization’s page on OrgLINK.
 Failure to do so may result in suspension of recognition.

 - Permanent Organizations

 The term “solicitation” as used herein means the sale or offer for sale of any property or service, whether for immediate or future delivery, and the receipt of or request for any gift or contribution.

-- Any organizations collecting financial donations for which there is no exchange of merchandise or services shall be accountable for funds received to the organization’s advisor within five class days of the completion of the drive.
+- Any organizations collecting financial donations for which there is no exchange of merchandise or services shall keep accurate accounting records and deposit/use the funds according to the organization’s financial procedures.

-- Any organization failing to comply with Section 6.1(1a) and Section 6.1(1b) above may be denied future solicitation privileges.
+- Any organization failing to comply with Section 5.1a and Section 5.1b above may be denied future solicitation privileges.

 - Organizational Solicitation.
 Organizations soliciting on campus must comply with the guidelines below.

 - Distribution of Printed Materials.
 Officially recognized campus organizations may distribute materials on campus provided they adhere to the Posting & Distribution of Printed Materials Policy as printed in the SHSU Student Guidelines.
 Failure to comply with the policy and procedures may result in the cancellation of this privilege and/or the suspension of the organization.
 Distributing students and campus organizations will be responsible for cleaning up any litter that may result from such distributions.